Last updated on 25th January 2022

 What is kinetic typography?

-Put simply, kinetic typography means ‘moving text’.
+Kinetic typography simply means ‘moving text’.
 It’s an animation technique that pairs text with motion to convey ideas and evoke emotions in viewers.

 There are many benefits to using kinetic typography in your video marketing strategy, especially if you want to future-proof your videos.